ChristopheZhao/image-gen-mcp-server/README.md

 # Directly run the script
 python mcp_image_server.py

-# Or if installed as a package
-hunyuan-image-mcp

-# Or use the MCP CLI
-mcp run mcp_image_server.py
 ```

 ### Connecting to the Server

-You can connect from any MCP-compatible client.
+You can connect from MCP-compatible client(recommand cursor now).
 The server provides the following features:

 #### Resources
 - `styles://list` - List all available image styles